 The Kearney School District provides parents an easy way to make payments for their students.
 We have established a secure Web Site powered by LINQ at no cost to the School District.
 Our Web Site offers parents a convenient payment option when adding money to a student's food service account.
 Online payments can be made using VISA, MasterCard or Discover credit or debit card.
 A processing fee will be added to the total purchase.
+The LINQ website also provides parents an opportunity for managing their student's meal account, such as setting daily purchase limits and/or acceptable purchases.
 You may access the LINQ system by logging onto www.ksdr1.net & click onto Quick Links.